Want to start your own cannabis business? Find out your multiple funding options.

 Why can’t I get business financing from my local bank?

-Although marijuana and cannabis products are legal in many states, it’s still prohibited to buy, sell or use them according on a federal level.
+Although cannabis products are legal in many states, it’s still prohibited to buy, sell or use them according on a federal level.
 The FDIC considers any bank willing to work with a cannabis-based business as taking on an existential risk with potentially negative consequences to the public and in violation of federal law.

 Because marijuana is considered a Schedule I drug by the US Drug Enforcement Agency (DEA), banks choosing to provide loans to businesses associated with the drug could be subject to prosecution.
+They could also be liable if they lend to a business that breaks state law by selling to a minor or transporting cannabis across state lines.

 These risks make it all but impossible for you to get a business loan from an FDIC-insured bank and puts your business at risk of federal government shutdown.